 Like their Ivy League namesakes, New Ivies are highly competitive and selective schools.
 Their acceptance rates are higher than Ivy Leagues like Harvard and Yale, but the majority still sit well below 50%.

-The middle 50% SAT and ACT scores of successful 2022 applicants to Colby College, one of the New Ivies with the lowest acceptance rates, was 1430-1540 and 32-34, respectively.
+The middle 50% SAT and ACT scores of successful 2023 applicants to Colby College, were 1440-1530 and 32-34, respectively.

-Competitive schools are looking for well rounded applicants who not only have excellent academic records, but have been involved in extracurriculars and have interests outside of school.
+Competitive schools are looking for well-rounded applicants who not only have excellent academic records but have been involved in extracurriculars and have interests outside of school.
 Putting together a strong and compelling application is very important, so make sure you take the necessary time on all of your applications.

 Finally, it is important to remember that every school considers different factors when looking at applicants.
 Doing proper research on what is required by each school is important.

-Sending the same generic application to multiple schools tells the admissions officers that you either didn’t read the requirements properly, or that you simply don’t care enough to put in the effort.
+Sending the same generic application to multiple schools tells the admissions officers that you either didn’t read the requirements properly or that you simply don’t care enough to put in the effort.